jqcktalks/Topika/README.md

 `COLOR` - This can be either a word color, such as **PINK**, or a specific hexidecimal color.
 If you do not specify a value, the default color will be white.

 `NAME` - This is the name that you want to be displayed, if you do not specify a value, the name 'Topika' will be used.

+## Adding Topics

+If you wish to add your own topics to the list, this can be done on both the hosted & self-hosted versions, meaning this is open to everybody.
+Simply follow the instructions below.

+For those who choose to self host, you can simply edit the `data/topics.txt` file as you wish, adding all of your topics and then restart your bot.

+For those who choose to use the hosted version, please create a **pull request** with your topics in `data/topics.txt` and provided they are good enough, they will get added to the bot.

+Please note, all topics should be on **seperate** lines, or else this will cause issues and you will end up with multiple topics being outputted at once.